 - KSP 220: Leading Scholars Seminars

 - KSP 391-396: Individual Scholars Projects

-- KSP 291-293: Scholars Contracts in regular courses (Students receive both the Kuyper Scholars Program credits and the regular course credits)
+- KSP 291-293: Scholars Contracts in regular courses (credits from both the contract and the course count towards KSP)

 - A lab science course

 This sequence of courses starts with an introduction to Christian scholarship, coupled with the necessary reading, writing, communication, and discussion skills used throughout the program.
-Building on this foundation, students in KSP present their completed individual and group projects in seminars involving the entire community of scholars.
-In addition, students in KSP are invited to social events, special dinners, discussions with guest lecturers, study abroad programs, and conferences.
+Building on this foundation, Kuyper Scholars conduct individual and group research projects.
+Kuyper Scholars are mentored through these projects by faculty from throughout the academic disciplines.
+Upon completing projects, Kuyper Scholars present their work in seminars involving the entire community of scholars.
+In addition, Kuyper Scholars are invited to social events, special dinners, discussions with guest lecturers, study abroad programs, and conferences.

 Applying To The Kuyper Scholars Program

 Admission into KSP depends on an entrance essay, letters of recommendation, and demonstrated academic ability.
 Of primary importance are the entrance essay and letters of recommendation that must demonstrate the student's character and potential for academic excellence in the pursuit of serviceable insight in the area of Christian scholarship.
 Specific application information can be found here.

 To remain in the Kuyper Scholars Program students must maintain a 3.25 GPA and remain active participants in KSP.
 Students in KSP will receive an annual $2,000 Kuyper Scholarship.